 Instructors are expected to make syllabi available to students on the first day of class.
-Guidelines for writing class syllabi, including topics the University requires on all syllabi (including information regarding the Office of Disability Accommodations and the University's Academic Integrity Policy), are available from the Provost's website.
+Guidelines for writing class syllabi, including topics the University requires on all syllabi, are available from the Provost's website.

 3.4.2.6.
 Student Absences